Skip to content

 Phonophoresis is particularly effective in the treatment of inflammatory injuries, such as arthritis, bursitis, and tendonitis.

 Doctor Hoy's® Pain Relief Gel can be applied during phonophoresis.
-The powerful healing ingredients in our gel compliment the therapeutic benefits of the phonophoresis method.
+The powerful healing ingredients in our topical gel compliment the therapeutic benefits of the phonophoresis method.
 Request that your practitioner use Doctor Hoy's Pain Relief Gel during ultrasound and phonophoresis therapy!
-For increased pain relief, also apply a layer of Arnica Boost before phonophoresis treatment.
+For increased pain relief, also apply a layer of topical Arnica Boost before phonophoresis treatment.